 Over the last few years, we’ve seen a massive shift in the way enterprises consume software.
 The move from on-premise to software-as-a-service (SaaS) has been unprecedented.
-However, enterprise and web-scale software requirements have not not changed during this time.
+However, enterprise and web-scale software requirements have not changed during this time.

 Enterprise and web-scale software have always had requirements for:

 - Integrity assurances that access to system management functions are limited to a “need to know” basis and that changes to software can be monitored so that no unauthorized changes occur

 It used to be that companies would combine management consoles and application tools to accomplish some of this and assemble other solutions to take care of their enterprise and web-scale systems.
 All this “assembled infrastructure” software was architected and run by people in the company.
 It was a lot of extra work!